 The following tips are further ways that you can use to research your family history for free.

 51. Some genealogy software available online offer free versions.
-The Legacy Family Tree program offer a Standard Edition which can be download and used freely.
+The Legacy Family Tree program offers a Standard Edition which can be downloaded and used freely.

-The Internet has become a great tool for the modern day genealogist and family historian.
-It makes information so much more accessible and fast than it was than yesteryear.
+The Internet has become a great tool for the modern-day genealogist and family historian.
+It makes information so much more accessible and fast than it was yesteryear.